1 Academy Park

 Serving prekindergarten through grade 6.
 At TOAST,

-STEM -- science, technology, engineering and math -- theme is
+STEAM -- science, technology, engineering, arts and math -- theme is

 reinforced with specialized instruction in the state-of-the art